 If you’re looking into insurance for your condo unit, read on to learn about condo insurance coverage and costs.

-Author Icon By Brenda Woods Updated 03/04/2024
+Author Image Written by Brenda Woods Updated 03/04/2024

 As a condo owner, you might think that your homeowners association (HOA) insurance safeguards you from expenses incurred from incidents like fire, lightning strikes, theft, or vandalism.
 Unfortunately, that’s not how it works.
 Your condo association’s master policy covers damage to common areas and the building’s exterior, but you have to buy a separate condo insurance or HO6 policy.

 Condo insurance is similar to home insurance in many ways, but it can differ in terms of coverage and cost.
-To help you better understand condo insurance, the This Old House Reviews Team rounded up everything you need to know.
+To help you better understand condo insurance, the This Old House Team rounded up everything you need to know.
 Read on to learn more about condo insurance rates, coverage, and more.

 Compare Condo Insurance Policies